rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 ### Authenticating via Public-Key

-Thus far you have been using a password based authentication to log into user accounts at serverPR.
+Thus far, you have been using a password-based authentication to log into user accounts at serverPR.

-This means that, you have know the corresponding account’s password on the remote side to login successfully.
+This means that, you must know the corresponding account’s password on the remote side to login successfully.

 In this exercise you will configure public-key authentication between your user account on serverXY and the ying’s user account at serverPR.